-6.9.2.1 Australian Standard AS4777
+6.9.3.8 Notification

-Embedded generating systems that connect to the distribution network via inverters including micro inverters must comply with Australian Standard AS4777, grid connection of energy systems via inverters.
-In some situations the distribution network may not support generators above a certain size without modification or upgrade to the network.
-Each Distributor will assess generators above a certain size.
+In some situations, the distribution network may not support generators above a certain size without modification or upgrade to the network.
+Each Distributor may assess generators above a certain size.
 The size over which an assessment is required may vary between Distributors.